 - It’s going to be way more fun to use to seal my paintings (because FIRE)

-If you want to stick with what you know (snore), I suppose that’s fine. ?
-But, I like creating a lot of my own art.
-I’ve been hearing a lot about resin projects from woodworkers and crafters, so I wanted to give it a try on one of my own pieces.
+If you want to stick with what you know (snore), I suppose that’s fine.
+But, I like creating a lot of my own art and crafts.
+I’ve been hearing a lot about epoxy art and resin projects from woodworkers and crafters, so I wanted to give it a try on one of my own pieces.

 When I found out that there was one specially formulated to help seal and protect art, I knew this would be a perfect beginner’s project to introduce me to the world of epoxy resin.
 You know how that goes — find a new thing to play around with, do one, then about 100 more!